C0C0AN/BSc_thesis_KlaraBrinkmann/open lab notebook/work_progress_may.md

 - calculated Chroma_cqt in Pliers for music stimuli of my study
 - read again about Mahalanobis distance: measures distance in relation to a centroid (point in a multidimensional space where all variable means cut themselves; the larger the MD the further away is the data point from the centroid)
 - tried to estimate distance bettween two examples
-- try the experiment in matlab: baroque 2 and renaissance 1 are the same stimuli; two objects will move at the same time when clicking on them after one another; there should be an instruction for the participant that listening to the stimuli requires a click on right mouse side and quit listening requires a press on space bar and moving the item requires a click on the left mouse side
+- tried the experiment in matlab: baroque 2 and renaissance 1 are the same stimuli; two objects will move at the same time when clicking on them after one another; there should be an instruction for the participant that listening to the stimuli requires a click on right mouse side and quit listening requires a press on space bar and moving the item requires a click on the left mouse side